VortrexFTW/v-essentials/README.md

 ## Resources
 ### v-admin
 Server management and moderation.
 People added as admin can kick, ban, etc. Bans are saved with IP, reason, admin, and timestamp.
-Also has ability to block game scripts (some trainers and mods use these and blocking them will prevent them being used on your server.)
+Also has ability to block game trainers (GTA IV only) and built-in SCM/SCO game scripts (some trainers and mods use these and blocking them will prevent them being used on your server.)
 Any player who joins with an admin's name but wrong IP will be automatically kicked.

 ### v-afk
 AFK detection using game focus/defocus (alt+tab).
 If `v-scoreboard` is loaded, it'll show "PAUSED" next to AFK players in the list.
 If `v-nametags` is loaded, the nametag will show a red "PAUSED" above AFK players heads.

 ### v-chat
-Custom chat.
-Converts emoji names or symbols (e.g. `:thumbsup:` or `:)`) to the actual emoji.
+Enhanced chat features.
+Provides scrollable chat history, automatic translation, and converts emoji names or symbols (e.g. `:thumbsup:` or `:)`) to the actual emoji.
 If the `v-playercolours` resource is loaded, names in chat will show the player's colour, otherwise the names will be white.

 ### v-deathmessages
 Shows messages when a player dies, with killer name.